richardlaugesen/ruvpy/README.md

 ## Attribution

-This project is licensed under the [GNU Affero General Public License v3.0](LICENSE), which allows free use, modification, and distribution of the code under the terms of the license.
-AGPL ensures that the work remains free and open, even when used to provide services over a network.
+This project is licensed under the [Apache License 2.0](LICENSE), which allows free use, modification, and distribution of the code.

 We would like to acknowledge and thank everyone who has help this project in various ways.
 Please see the [CONTRIBUTORS](CONTRIBUTORS) file for a full list of individuals.